Last updated:

 Support recovery now

 The military junta that has ruled Myanmar since a 2021 coup declared a state of emergency in six areas: Sagaing, Mandalay, Magway, eastern Shan State, Naypyidaw and Bago.
-The United Nations estimated that over 28 million people in the six regions need assistance.
-The military also made a rare request for humanitarian aid from the international community, which is unusual and a clear signal of the extent of the problem.
-CNN reports that 15 countries, including China, Russia and Japan, have “boots on the ground” responding to the disaster.
+The United Nations estimated that over 28 million people in the six regions required assistance.
+The military also made a rare request for humanitarian aid from the international community.

-Other countries impacted by the earthquake include India, Laos, China, Bangladesh and Thailand.
+Other countries affected by the earthquake include India, Laos, China, Bangladesh and Thailand.
 In Bangkok, a high-rise building under construction collapsed, trapping several dozen workers.

 (Photo: The Royal Thai Army provide assistance and evacuate people trapped inside a building that collapsed in Bangkok due to the earthquake on March 28, 2025.
 Credit: Royal Thai Army via X)